 The solar power industry has been characterized by declining product prices over time.
 We have reduced the prices of our products in the past, and we expect to continue to experience pricing pressure for our products in the future, including from our major customers.
 In addition, we have reduced our prices ahead of planned cost reductions of our products, which has adversely affected our gross margins.
 When seeking to maintain or increase their market share, our competitors may also reduce the prices of their products.
 In addition, our customers may have the ability or seek to internally develop and manufacture competing products at a lower cost than we would otherwise charge, which would add additional pressure on us to lower our selling prices.
-If we are unable to offset any future reductions in our average selling prices by increasing our sales volume, reducing our costs and expenses or introducing new products, our gross margins would continue to be adversely affected.
+If we are unable to offset any future reductions in our ASPs by increasing our sales volume, reducing our costs and expenses or introducing new products, our gross margins would continue to be adversely affected.

 Given the general downward pressure on prices for our products driven by competitive pressure and technological change, a principal component of our business strategy is reducing the costs to manufacture our products to remain competitive.
 If our competitors are able to drive down their manufacturing costs faster than we can or increase the efficiency of their products, our products may become less competitive even when adjusted for efficiency, and we may be forced to sell our products at a price lower than our cost.
 Further, if raw materials costs and other third-party component costs were to increase, we may not meet our cost reduction targets.
-If we cannot effectively execute our cost reduction roadmap, we may not be able to remain price competitive, which would result in lost market share and lower gross margins.
+If we cannot effectively remain price competitive, this could result in lost market share and lower gross margins.